CLINICS

 Sunday Clinic

-how to move efficiently!
+how to Climb efficiently!

 with Genevive Walker (she/her) presented by Flash Foxy Education

 Climber Requirements: Must know how to belay someone climbing on top-rope.
-Some lead climbing experience, either indoor or outdoor, is useful but required.
+Some lead climbing experience, either indoor or outdoor, is useful but not required.

 Proper clipping stances, solid body positioning, and a strong breath connection are the building blocks of efficient climbing movement.
 Learn the essential skills necessary to move smoothly through the crux and trust your skills on tough moves and tricky rock.
 In this clinic, you will get to put the tips and tricks that you learn into effect on the wall all while receiving helpful feedback.
 This clinic is appropriate for any climber at any phase in their climbing!